544 N Sequim Ave

 Take a 3D Virtual Tour of the Museum.
 Courtesy of George Singletary-MatterPort.com

-One of the museum’s monumental artifacts is the Old Dungeness Schoolhouse, a National Registered Historical place located five miles north of the museum at 2781 Towne Road.
-Built in 1892 next to the Dungeness River, the stately two-story structure represents the best example of a BELL-TOWERED schoolhouse in the county, and is available for rental and guided tours.
+One of the museum’s monumental artifacts is OLD DUNGENESS SCHOOLHOUSE, a National Registered Historical place located five miles north of the museum at 2781 Towne Road.
+Built in 1892 next to the Dungeness River, the stately two-story structure represents the best example of a BELL-TOWERED schoolhouse in the county and is available for rental and guided tours.

-Private donations and community support enable the museum to document and preserve the cultural history of the indigenous residents and pioneers in the Sequim-Dungeness community with a growing variety of delightful displays, artifacts, and unique exhibits.
-These include 13,000-year-old Mastodon tusks, a 1907 REO automobile and 1936 AUTOCAR hauler, (Autocar is the oldest surviving motor vehicle brand in the Western Hemisphere), and the remarkable Journey Through Time exhibit where visitors take a chronological and archaeological stroll through Sequim Prairie as the area was originally called by pioneers.
-The exhibit, created by former museum director Katherine Vollenwieder, outlines the Jamestown S’Klallam Tribal settlement, early Spanish-English exploration, and subsequent shipping, fishing, logging, railroading, irrigation, and agricultural histories.
+Private donations enable the museum to document and preserve the history of the indigenous residents and Pioneers in the Sequim-Dungeness community with a variety of delightful displays, artifacts, and exhibits.
+These include 13,800-year-old Mastodon tusks and bones, a 1907 REO (Oldsmobile) automobile, a 1908 horse drawn buggy, and a 1936 AUTOCAR Cab-Over-Engine truck (the oldest motor vehicle brand in the Western Hemisphere).
+In the Journey Through Time exhibit, visitors take a historical stroll through Sequim Prairie as the area was called by pioneers.
+The exhibit, created by former museum director Katherine Vollenweider, outlines the Jamestown S’Klallam Tribal settlement, early Spanish-English exploration, and subsequent shipping, fishing, logging, railroading, irrigation, and agricultural histories.

-Another exhibit features Sequim resident Matt Dryke, skeet shooter Gold Medalist in the 1984 Summer Olympics, who also won gold medals at the 1983 and 1987 Pan American Games, as well as two World and nine U.S. championships with the U.S. Army Marksmanship Unit.
+Another exhibit honors Sequim resident Matt Dryke, the skeet shooter Gold Medalist in the 1984 Summer Olympics, who also won gold medals at the 1983 and 1987 Pan American Games, and two World and nine U.S. championships with the U.S. Army Marksmanship Unit.

 The museum's dedicated volunteers and supporters sponsor and participate in a medley of events, activities, and programs including history presentations, a Tractor Parade, art exhibitions in the museum's Judith McInnes Tozzer Art Gallery, and annual Sequim Irrigation Festival, Washington State's oldest community festival.